beamery/Noisy-Terrain/README.md

 A project which uses Perlin noise to procedurally generate terrain.

-Originally planned in C++, I've decided to see if I can do it in Dart using WebGL.
+Originally planned in C++, I've decided to try writing it in Dart using WebGL.